ngangawairimu/Exploratory-Data-Analysis-EDA-for-water-accessbility/README.md

 5. 45% face non-functional systems due to issues with pipes, pumps, and reservoirs.
 Towns like Amina, the rural parts of Amanzi, and a couple of towns across Akatsi and Hawassa have broken infrastructure.
-6. Our citizens often face long wait times for water, averaging more than 120 minutes.
+6. Citizens often face long wait times for water, averaging more than 120 minutes.
 7. In terms of queues:
     - Queues are very long on Saturdays.
      - Queues are longer in the mornings and evenings.
     - Wednesdays and Sundays have the shortest queues.

 ## Recommendations
-1. We want to focus our efforts on improving the water sources that affect the most people.
-        - Most people will benefit if we improve the shared taps first.
+1.     - Most people will benefit if we improve the shared taps first.
         - Wells are a good source of water, but many are contaminated.
 Fixing this will benefit a lot of people.
         - Fixing existing infrastructure will help many people.
 If they have running water again,